olliw42/mLRS-docu/docs/FLASHING.md

 The STM32CubeProgrammer can be downloded from ST's website: https://www.st.com/en/development-tools/stm32cubeprog.html.
 If you have installed the STM32CubeIDE for building/compiling the firmware yourself, it is usually included already.

+## STLink Programmer

+In many cases a STLink programmer is needed for flashing STM32 devices.
+It might be tempting to buy one of the cheap STLink/V2 clones, but these may cause issues or may not even work.
+The [STLINK-V3MINIE](https://www.st.com/en/development-tools/stlink-v3minie.html) is a genuine inexpensive STLink/V3 programmer from STMicroelectronics, which can be recommended.